-The island off the south east coast of Africa fascinates with its pristine nature, unique biodiversity and hospitality of the locals.
+Madagascar is an island off the southeast coast of Africa that is fascinated with its pristine nature, unique biodiversity and hospitality of the locals.
 We have chosen ten exciting things worth seeing and doing once on this amazing island.
 Check them out!

 Found in Menabe, the dirt road between Morondava and Belon’i Tsiribihina might be the most famous road of the kind in the world.
-The giant trees growing around this section makes it also the most recognizable as well as most visited site on the island.
+The giant trees growing around this section make it the most recognizable and visited site on the island.

 2. Tsingy de Bemaraha National Park

-The nature reserve features the most unusual karst limestone formations, that are as sharp as razorblades.
-Declared a World Heritage Site by UNESCO, the site attracts visitors, who can explore the site by the trails, as well as madcaps, who dare to climb the sharp steep rocks!
+The nature reserve features the most unusual karst limestone formations that are as sharp as razor blades.
+Declared a World Heritage Site by UNESCO, the site attracts visitors who can explore the site by the trails and madcaps who dare to climb the sharp steep rocks!

-The pristine island lies off the east coast of the mainland and truly is a paradise for the vacationers.
 The island and the surrounding islets have drawn pirates in the 17th and 18th centuries, who would hide their treasures there.
-Today is the top leading holiday destination in Madagascar, great for bathing, snorkeling and idly laying on the powdery sand!
+Today it is the leading holiday destination in Madagascar, great for bathing, snorkeling and idly laying on the powdery sand!
+The pristine island lies off the east coast of the mainland and truly is a paradise for vacationers.

 The capital and also the biggest city of Madagascar is said to be the most exciting and lively city in Africa.
 Antananarivo boasts numerous historic buildings and landmarks, proving its rich and diverse heritage.